enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 Enhance (via [Architect](https://arc.codes/)) will create and track fingerprinted files for you.
 When your project code uses the `/public` route to reference files, Enhance will help update references with the fingerprinted filename wherever they are used.

-For more information on the Public folder and static assets in general refer to the docs ( [https://enhance.dev/docs/conventions/public](https://enhance.dev/docs/conventions/public)).
+For more information on the Public folder and static assets in general refer to the docs [Public (Static Assets)](https://enhance.dev/docs/conventions/public).

 ## Head